-Ms. Willwerth is an applied economist who specializes in resource valuation in the context of climate change analysis and damage assessment.
-Ms. Willwerth has applied her skills in data management, statistical programming, economic analysis, and problem solving to a variety of projects both in the U.S. and internationally.
-Her areas of expertise include the integration of biophysical and economic models for natural disaster risk assessments and water policy analyses, and human use and non-use loss estimates for Natural Resource Damage Assessment cases.
-She has also worked with several public entities in the western U.S. to monetize economic and natural resources damages due to wildfires.
+Jackie Willwerth (she/her) is an applied economist with broad experience in economic analysis, data management, statistical programming, and problem solving, including applications to a variety of climate change analyses and damage assessments.
+She specializes in performing climate change impact assessments at the national and state level, including for the USEPA, Delaware, New York, and Massachusetts.
+Her areas of expertise also include the integration of biophysical and economic models for natural disaster risk assessments and water policy analyses, both in the U.S. and internationally.
+She has also worked with over 40 public entities in the western U.S. to monetize economic and natural resources damages due to wildfires.

 She holds a B.S. in Natural Resource Economics from the University of Massachusetts, Amherst and a M.S. in Agricultural and Applied Economics from the University of Illinois Urbana-Champaign.